bclinthall/KakouneDynamicWrap/README.md

 ## Installation

 Clone the project into your kakoune `autoload` directory.
-The change directories into it and run `make`.
+Then change directories into it and run `make`.
 Next you'll need to get the `kak_dynamicwrap` executable onto your path.
 Then dynamic wrap should work.